 Examples of ACH transactions:

-Every year, ACH transactions move upwards of $41 trillion dollars across 24 billion transactions.* With that in mind, it’s no surprise that ACH now represents a significant portion of the financial transaction market, and it is widely considered a safe and reliable option for both B2B & B2C transactions.
+ACH transactions move upwards of $51 trillion dollars across 23 billion transactions.
+With that in mind, it’s no surprise that ACH now represents a significant portion of the financial transaction market, and it is widely considered a safe and reliable option for both B2B and B2C transactions.

 ACH payments are easy to understand on the surface level, but what’s going on behind the scenes is actually quite complicated and fascinating.
 Here’s is what exactly is going on via NACHA.org (the electronic payments association that governs ACH payments):